Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

  My Grandfather served in Guantanamo Bay.
 He was quiet and unassuming, hard worker.
 Never disagreeing with my Grandmother.
 My late father played a part in shaping my life story.
 One day he said to me "*I trust no one, not even you*."
 He is dead now, and now I miss him.
 He made me self sufficient, I am never afraid to try new things.
 To move on, from anything is easy.
 So I have never settled long enough.
 In a bad way, He made me sceptical.
 So I trust no one and don't believe in luck, only input will pay.
 Father time and mother Earth will have their way.
 Trust only **God**.
 A big influence was Pablo , a Rastafarian who taught me how to appreciate life and how to genuinely love people.
 He was a people person.

-### Me
+### *Me*

  I am easily bored, and I realized that as I got older I am not able to read for long periods anymore.
 I am happy for podcasts and ebooks on [Spotify](www.spotify.com) .
 Listening to the human voice is very comforting to me.
 I miss Jamaica , I miss hanging out at the corner shop talking to friends and strangers til late in the night.
 Drinking *white rum* .
 I have **no** friends in America.
 Only my Mom, Son and Sisters.
-It's lonely here, but I'm brave.
+It's lonely here, but I'm brave. *I **must** be brave.*

  ### "The next chapter of my life is always more interesting than the last one.” —Michael Lipsey.